Royal Grammar School Worcester: Other buildings

 The science buildings were built in 1922 and opened by the Duke and Duchess of York (later King George VI and Queen Elizabeth).
 The science buildings were subsequently refurbished in 1996 and thereafter re-opened by Michael Portillo.
 The science block features at one end of a long path which comes from the main quad of the school, which is the location of Perrins Hall and the Main block.
 This long path is known as Long Walk.

 Whiteladies House, built in the 17th century, was traditionally the Headmaster's house and stands opposite Clock Block across the gardens.
-This is currently where the school admin staff, nurse and school heads of departments are situated.
-The West wall was part of the Whiteladies Priory chapel built in 1255.
+This is currently where the school admin staff, nurse, and school heads of departments are situated.
+The West wall was part of the Whiteladies Priory Chapel built in 1255.
 Its name derives from the white habit that is worn by Cistercian nuns, who were based at a Nunnery, which was adjacent to Whiteladies.

 Other buildings include Priory House (17th Century), Pullinger House (1980s), Gordon House (after Adam Lindsay Gordon OE), Stephen Hall (1961, opened by Queen Elizabeth the Queen Mother on her second visit to the school) and the Design Centre comprising various engineering facilities.

 The most recent building work to a school building took place on the school's Performing Arts Centre.
-The Performing Arts Centre (formerly a gymasium), was extended to create three spaces: Studio 1 downstairs, Studio 2 upstairs, and the Godfrey Brown Theatre.
+The Performing Arts Centre (formerly a gymnasium), was extended to create three spaces: Studio 1 downstairs, Studio 2 upstairs, and the Godfrey Brown Theatre.
 An entrance was added to the back of the building and a car park was opened.
 This project cost the school £2.8 million.

-The school's library was refurbished in 2001, and was renamed the Philip Sawyer Library (after the former Chairman of the Governors).
+The school's library was refurbished in 2001, and was renamed the Philip Sawyer Library (after the former chairman of the governors).
 It was opened by the then Poet Laureate Andrew Motion.
 The library is situated above Eld Hall, and features a high vaulted roof structure.